Earn a Game Development Degree Online

-Become a master game developer and programmer with a Bachelor of Science (BS) in Game Programming and Development online from Southern New Hampshire University.
+Learn how to develop and program video games with a Bachelor of Science (BS) in Game Programming and Development online from Southern New Hampshire University.
+Going beyond traditional software development training, you'll gain technical expertise you need in an exciting, competitive field.

 Looking for a degree that emphasizes game art over programming?
 Our game art degree will give you the skills you need to bring your front-end character designs and virtual environments to life.